354th Fighter Group: Deployment to Europe

 The Group moved to RAF Boxted in England between October and November 1943 and was attached to the Ninth Air Force.
-The group was assigned P-51 Mustang aircraft and was the first to use them in combat.
-These aircraft were used by the group throughout the war except for the period between November 1944 and February 1945 when they used the P-47 Thunderbolt.
+The group was issued the new P-51B Mustang aircraft and was the first to use them in combat.
+These aircraft were used by the group throughout the war except for the period between November 1944 and February 1945 when they used the Republic P-47 Thunderbolt.

-The 354th was used as an escort for long-range heavy bombers of the Eighth Air Force.
+Although the group was intended for ground attack as the P51B had the high altitude performance Merlin, the 354th was ordered to fly as escort for long-range heavy bombers of the Eighth Air Force while remaining within 9th AF command structure.
 The Group received a Distinguished Unit Citation for its activities up to May 1944.

 The Group moved to RAF Lashenden in April 1944.

-Major James H. Howard commander of the 356th Fighter Squadron received the Medal of Honor for single-handedly defending a formation of B-17 bombers of the 401st Bomb Group against 30 German fighters on January 11, 1944.
+Major James H. Howard commander of the 356th Fighter Squadron received the Medal of Honor for single-handedly defending a formation of Boeing B-17 Flying Fortress bombers of the 401st Bomb Group against 30 German fighters on 11 January 1944.
 Howard was the only fighter pilot in the European Theater of Operations in World War II to receive the Medal of Honor.